 As we mentioned above, "Rat Runs" are still one of the best possible ways to start a season and to farm experience in general.
 The group for Rat Runs is strict, consisting of 3 Necromancers, 2 of which are running the LoD Singularity Mage Necromancers build.
 Necromancers work extremely well in this setup, and many high level players choose to always start seasons on a Necromancer before making their main class later on, just because this group comp is so powerful and so efficient.

 With Patch 2.6.8, Witch Doctors went from being the worst class in group play to being among the best.
 With the addition of the new tier set, Mundunugu's Regalia, Witch Doctors now have a competitive build that performs extremely well in speed clears, greater rift pushing, and in XP farming.
 No matter what you are doing, Witch Doctors are going to be viable with the addition of this new set and the Spirit Barrage build.
-Witch Doctors will be especially competitive on non-seasonal, where they are in contention for being the best trash clearing build in group play.

 Now that the Bazooka Wizard has been nerfed, Wizards are now on the lower end of the tier list in terms of classes you would want to bring for any sort of group play.
 While the Vyr Archon Wizard is a reasonably fast build, it is still not in the S or even A-tier of speed builds when compared to other classes.
 The Vyr and new Hydra builds are going to be viable, but not optimal in groups for higher keys, making Wizard one of the weaker classes at the moment due to poor scaling and a frustrating damage patterns hydras require a bit of setup to deal optimal damage in groups.